metio/terraform-provider-k8s/docs/data-sources/networking_k8s_aws_policy_endpoint_v1alpha1_manifest.md

 Optional:

-- `end_port` (Number) Endport specifies the port range port to endPortport must be defined and an integer, endPort > port
+- `end_port` (Number) Endport specifies the port range port to endPort port must be defined and an integer, endPort > port
 - `port` (Number) Port specifies the numerical port for the protocol.
 If empty applies to all ports
 - `protocol` (String) Protocol specifies the transport protocol, default TCP